Poland Tours & Holidays

-From the Gothic church spires and the medieval castles of Krakow, to the chilling red-brick buildings of Auschwitz-Birkenau, Poland’s architectural treasures remain strong and sturdy, and continue to tell stories from its turbulent past.
-Soak up the culture and history of this fascinating country on one of our holidays to Poland.
+From the Gothic church spires and the medieval castles of Krakow, to the chilling red-brick buildings of Auschwitz-Birkenau, Poland’s architectural treasures are equally striking and intriguing, and continue to tell stories from its turbulent past.
+Soak up the culture and history of this fascinating country on one of our escorted tours in Poland.

 With the balmy Baltic coast in the north, and the lofty Tatra mountains in the south, Poland is one of the largest countries in Central Europe – covering an area of 312,696 square kilometres.
-Its landscapes are dotted with ancient towns and historic cities, woodlands, rivers, hilltops and stunning lakes.
+Its landscapes are dotted with ancient towns and historic cities, woodlands, rivers, mountains, beaches and stunning lakes.
 Warm hospitality, hearty cuisine, and beautiful architecture add to the country's ample charm.

 There is more to this country than meets the eye – from its lively bars and music clubs, to its quieter more tranquil views of mountains, lakes and beaches.
 With 15 UNESCO World Heritage Sites, Poland is a visual masterpiece brimming with history giving its visitors plenty to discover.
 Here are some of the top things we think you should add to your list of things to do.

 Explore the stunning city of Krakow, from the spires of St Mary’s Basilica to the royal Wawel Castle.
 There's a wealth of history to discover here, from medieval to the more recent communist era.
 Previously the royal city, you'll see picturesque views at almost every turn here.
 The city is particularly breathtaking at Christmas time, when glittering lights and traditional festive markets add an extra layer of charm.
 Take a look at our Krakow Christmas Markets holiday for the full experience.